gght118/FUD-RAT/README.md

 # FUD-RAT
 Fud Remote Access Trojan which bypass every Anti-Virus.
 Every time someone gets the Rat, I will change the code.
+Its written in python.
+If you buy, u will get the psw of the zip, everytime someone buys it, i will completly change the code.
 Its an Multi Client Rat which doesn´t have ani bugs or problems.
 It has a delay of random seconds between 30 and 60.
 Even if someone uploads the Rat to virus total, it will not get detected, because its a different rat every time.
 If you pay more, I will add every functions you want like live desktop streaming, keyloggers etc.